Product/service offer: Occupational safety and health

-The second and the third wave of the COVID-19 pandemic in late 2020/early 2021 hit Central and Eastern Europe particularly hard.
-The topic of occupational safety and health gained additional importance as governments, employers, and trade unions wanted to keep many of the companies open while still preventing the virus from spreading at the workplace.
-The pandemic called for a new way of living and working through strengthened health and safety measures at workplace, adaption of work arrangements, and management of stress and other psycho-social risks.
+The Covid-19 pandemic hit the countries in Central and Eastern Europe hard.
+The pandemic called for a new way of living and working through strengthened health and safety measures at workplace, adaption of work arrangements, and management of stress and other psychosocial risks.

-- Support in development of a national OSH Programme, including the alignment of national OSH systems with ILO Conventions and EU directives
+- Support in development of National OSH Programme, including the alignment of national OSH systems in conformity with ILO Conventions and EU directives

-- Enabling of social partners to conduct risk assessments and to implement practical safety measures at the enterprise level, with a focus on hazardous sectors.
+- Building capacity of social partners to conduct risk assessment and implement practical safety measures at the enterprise level, with a focus on hazardous sectors.
 In the recovery phase from the Covid-19 crisis, particular focus is made on ensuring the safe resumption of work through effective occupational health measures.

 - Supporting labour inspectorates and social partners to better enforce labour law and OSH laws at the workplace